openstack/openstacksdk/shade/doc/source/contributor/coding.rst

 providing them to all users.

-Fields should be renamed in normalization to be consistent with the rest of shade.
+Fields should be renamed in normalization to be consistent with the rest of openstack.cloud.
 For instance, nothing in shade exposes the legacy OpenStack concept of "tenant" to a user, but instead uses "project" even if the cloud uses tenant.